aiven/aiven-docs/docs/products/redis/howto/manage-ssl-connectivity.md

 avn service update <my-redis> -c "redis_ssl=false"
 ```

-After executing the command, the `Service URI` will change and point at
+After executing the command, the `Service URI` points to the new
-the new location, it will also start with the `redis://` (removing the
+location and starts with the `redis://` (removing the extra `s`) prefix
-extra s) prefix denoting that it\'s a direct Redis connection which does
-not use SSL.
+meaning it's a direct Redis connection which does not use SSL.